nbgallery/nbgallery/README.md

 One of the benefits of nbgallery is its two-way integration with Jupyter.
 You can launch notebooks from nbgallery into Jupyter with a single click.
 Within Jupyter, the Gallery menu enables you to save notebooks to nbgallery and submit change requests to other notebook authors.
 See [this page](docs/jupyter_integration.md) for more information.

+## Providing OAuth to JupyterHub

+If you want to use NBGallery as your central login repository for your JupyterHub, you can configure NBGallery to operate as an OAuth2 provider.
+This will work for other applications as well, but for a detailed write-up of how it can be connected to JupyterHub, see [this page](docs/jupyter_hub_oauth.md).

 ## Selected topics

 Here is some documentation on various features of nbgallery: